boygaggoo/VOD-Store/README.md

 service: the app send http request to server to pull viode sources which are stored in the sqlite by android provider.

+push: It contains some next activities, especially AlbumDetailInfo.java and AppDetailInfo.java.
+They describe the video playback by MediaPlayer, SurfaceView and SurfaceHolder.
+All the members can refer to the playback feature:play,pause,seek, zoom in, zoom out.

 the follow folds are related to the UI.